Lasso Guarantees for Time Series Estimation Under Subgaussian Tails and $ \beta $-Mixing: Introduction

 \section{Introduction}

-Efficient estimation methods in high dimensional statistics~\citep{buhlmann2011statistics,hastie2015statistical} include methods based on convex relaxation (see, e.g.,~\cite{chandrasekaran2012convex,negahban2012unified}) and methods using iterative optimization techniques (see, e.g.,~\cite{beck2009fast,agarwal2012fast,donoho2009message}).
+Efficient estimation methods in high-dimensional statistics~\citep{buhlmann2011statistics,hastie2015statistical} include methods based on convex relaxation (see, e.g.,~\cite{chandrasekaran2012convex,negahban2012unified}) and methods using iterative optimization techniques (see, e.g.,~\cite{beck2009fast,agarwal2012fast,donoho2009message}).
 A lot of work in the past decade has improved our understanding of the theoretical properties of these algorithms.
 However, the bulk of existing theoretical work focuses on \emph{iid samples}.
-The extension of theory and algorithms in high dimensional statistics to \emph{time series data} is just beginning to occur as we briefly summarize in Section~\ref{sec:worksummary} below.
+The extension of theory and algorithms in high-dimensional statistics to \emph{time series data} is just beginning to occur as we briefly summarize in Section~\ref{sec:worksummary} below.
 Note that, in time series applications, \emph{dependence among samples} is the norm rather than the exception.
-So the development of high dimensional statistical theory to handle dependence is a pressing concern in time series estimation.
+So the development of high-dimensional statistical theory to handle dependence is a pressing concern in time series estimation.

-In this paper, we give guarantees for $\ell_1$-regularized least squares estimation, or Lasso~\citep{hastie2015statistical}, that hold even when there is temporal dependence in data.
-Recently, \cite{basu2015regularized} took a step forward in providing guarantees for Lasso in the time series setting.
-They considered Gaussian VAR models with finite lag (see Example~\ref{ex:GaussVAR}) and defined a measure of stability using the spectral density, which is the Fourier transform of the autocovariance function of the time series.
-Then they showed that one can derive error bounds for Lasso in terms of their measure of stability.
-Their bounds are an improvement over previous work~\citep{negahban2011estimation,loh2012high,han2013transition} that assumed operator norm bounds on the transition matrix.
-These operator norm conditions are restrictive even for VAR models with a lag of $1$ and never hold if the lag is strictly larger than 1!
-Therefore, the results of \cite{basu2015regularized} are very interesting.
-But they do have limitations.